 (i) Be on a form furnished or approved by the director; and

-(11) Periodic replacement -- Exceptions.
-The following license plates are not required to be periodically replaced as required in subsection (10) of this section:
+(10) Replacement—Exceptions.
+The following license plates are not required to be replaced as required in subsection (9) of this section:

 (c) License plates for commercial motor vehicles with a gross weight greater than twenty-six thousand pounds.

-(13) Tabs or emblems.
+(12) Tabs or emblems.
 The director may issue tabs or emblems to be attached to license plates or elsewhere on the vehicle to signify initial registration and renewals.
-Renewals become effective when tabs or emblems have been issued and properly displayed on license plates.
+Renewals become effective when tabs or emblems have been issued and properly displayed.